Before accident in Missouri, duck boats had history of fatalities

 Duck boats – amphibious vehicles that can travel on both land and water – have a long history of fatal crashes and accidents.

-More than 10 people died after a Ride the Ducks craft capsized on Table Rock Lake in Missouri late Thursday.
+At least 13 people died and more are missing after a Ride the Ducks craft capsized on Table Rock Lake in Missouri late Thursday.
 The boat, carrying a reported 31 passengers, sank as a storm lashed the lake with severe winds.

 Some of the fatal incidents over the years have involved duck boat operators with the same company that operates Ride the Ducks in Branson.